vasfvitor/bandeiras/README.md

 That would add at minimum 216 lines to manage with possible much more due to longer lines in meaning section.

-For this reason I decided to use a database and found out about Xata on Astro.js documentation, so I gave it a try.
+For this reason I decided to use a database and found out about Supabase lol on Astro.js documentation, so I gave it a try.
 Note:

 Another challenge was to make the project mobile friendly.